 Survival instincts develop fast during daily exposure to gunfire and explosions.
-It also happens with the chaos that happens wherever armed soldiers clash.
+It also happens with deployments and other military service.
 Learning to let go of that lifestyle can be difficult, especially after returning home.

 Are you wondering how you fit in with your family, friends and loved ones?
 Do you feel alone and isolated or that your relationships aren’t as close as they used to be?